Introduction: Creating Leather Straps and Handles

 You could come up with a lot of variations on this style.
 You could use a thinner leather and make double layer straps, or straps with more interesting shape.
 You could use buckles instead of snaps, or attach small grommets and lace up the back instead of using an O ring.
 You could also add straps across the front of the chest for additional security and a different style.

 By adding a strap or belt of your choice, you've finished creating your own custom bag!
 If you've turned your bag into a purse, it will be a great size for holding your essentials, and a shoulder harness or hip belt gives you a convenient way to carry small items while still keeping your hands free.
-I've been wearing my hip belt around the studio so I can carry my phone and listen to podcasts while I make even more leather projects!
+I've been wearing shoulder harness around the studio so I can carry my phone and listen to podcasts while I make even more leather projects!

 Whatever version you've created, I'm sure you've found a way to make something awesome and unique that works for you.
 Feel free to post a picture here of what you've come up with so we can bask in the glory of your creative brilliance :)